 You might be thinking what diatomaceous is going to do with ants?

-Due to its absorbent activity, ant loses water holding capability and as a result of dehydration dies.
+Due to its absorbent activity, ant loses water-holding capability and as a result of dehydration dies.

 Baking Soda and Cooking Oil to Kill Ants

 Cooking oil mixed in baking soda gives good results to deter ants.
-Take one tea spoon of baking soda and mix in less than one spoon of cooking oil.
+Take one teaspoon of baking soda and mix in less than one spoon of cooking oil.

 If you have more colonies of ants, you can prepare as per your need and spray where you see ant hills in the garden.
-Still, if the problem is unsolved contact pest control vancouver and get rid of the pests.
+Still, if the problem is unsolved contact pest control vancouver and gets rid of the pests.